YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates a database control structure for database region rrrr at memory location aaaa contains a value vvvv outside range bbbb to tttt for quantity qqqq.This message is the same as a DBADDRANGE message except that vvvv, bbbb and tttt are 8-byte quantities (as opposed to 4-byte quantitites in DBADDRANGE).

 Action: This typically indicates a process terminated abnormally while updating the database.
 YottaDB often fixes such an error unless there is a serious problem causing this error.
-If YottaDB cannot correct the issue, the accompanying messages should expand on the situation.
-You are advised to report such a database error to the group responsible for database integrity at your operation.
+If YottaDB cannot correct the issue, the accompanying messages should expand on the situation; and you should report such database error to the group responsible for database integrity at your operation.

 ----------------------
 DBBADFREEBLKCTR